AlleyAbility/AlleyAbility/README.md

 - 👋 Hi, I’m @AlleyAbility
-- 👀 I’m interested in web development
+- 👀 I’m interested in mobile and web applications development
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me mrsouth16@gmail.com